openmm/openmmforcefields/charmm/README.md

 # CHARMM forcefield conversion tools for OpenMM

-This directory contains files and scripts needed to convert the CHARMM forcefield to OpenMM `ffxml` files Updated to July 2020 release from http://mackerell.umaryland.edu/charmm_ff.shtml#charmm
+This directory contains files and scripts needed to convert the CHARMM forcefield to OpenMM `ffxml` files.

+Updated to July 2024 release from <http://mackerell.umaryland.edu/charmm_ff.shtml#charmm>.

 ## Manifest
-* `ffxml/` - converted OpenMM `ffxml` files for CHARMM36
 * `tests/` - test systems for CHARMM36
 * `charmm36.yaml` - yaml input file needed to drive bundling by `convert_charmm.py`
 * `convert_charmm.py` - script to convert CHARMM `top` and `par` files to `ffxml`